retroelec/T-HMI-C64/README.md

 [Lilygo T-Display S3 AMOLED](https://lilygo.cc/products/t-display-s3-amoled?srsltid=AfmBOoq3R6k7Wx7UcW6C1HozzFvwgN2AkHtXgrbJKdD2U9mv75vTSvJI) and the
 [ESP32-S3-LCD-2.8 from Waveshare](https://www.waveshare.com/product/esp32-s3-touch-lcd-2.8.htm).

-Keyboard input is simulated via a custom Android app, communicating with the emulator over Bluetooth Low Energy (BLE) or via a web interface.
+Keyboard input is simulated via a custom Android app or via a web interface.
+The Android app communicates with the emulator via Bluetooth Low Energy (BLE).
 The web keyboard was provided by uliuc@gmx.net.

 After extensive refactoring, the code should now be portable to other ESP32-S3 boards (and even other platforms).